Information Related to the California Consumer Privacy Act (“CCPA”)

 To submit a Deletion request, please visit our request page or call us at 888.504.6700.

 You may request what the CCPA refers to as a “Right to Know.”
-However, as mentioned above, the CCPA does not apply to all or nearly all of the information we collect or share in our role as a financial institution and we will not include any of that information in your Right to Know response.
+However, as mentioned above, the CCPA does not apply to all or nearly all of the information we collect in our role as a financial institution and we will not include any of that information in your Right to Know response.

 To submit a Right to Know request, please visit our request page or call us at 888.504.6700.

-How to I submit my request?
+How do I submit my request?

 To submit a request under the CCPA, please visit our request page or call us at 888.504.6700.